 - a chain of intermediary certificates from your Certificate Authority (CA)

-In your site dashboard, under Settings > Domain management > HTTPS, select Set Custom Certificate, then enter the information above.
+In Site settings > Domain management > HTTPS, select Set Custom Certificate, then enter the information above.

 Renewal is not automatic